 First of all, what is a profile?
 The profile is a set of files and folders that the web browser uses to store all your web browsing data: the browsing history, the bookmarks, the cookies, the copies of the web pages, the images and the scripts (the cache), and so on.
 Each browser has a different way of organizing the data in the profile, but the exact details of how it is done are not important to us here.
 The only thing that we need to know at this point is where the profile is stored on your computer.

 In case of the Firefox browser, the profile is usually stored under the folder %APPDATA%\Mozilla\Firefox\Profiles.
 If you have a Windows 10, 8, 7, or Vista computer, you can find the profile by navigating to the folder:

 In case of Windows XP, the location is:

 C:\Documents and Settings\[username]\Application Data\Mozilla\Firefox\Profiles

-If you open such a folder in Windows Explorer (you may need to enable the Windows setting that shows the hidden and system folders first to see this folder), you should see the list of profiles that you currently have.
+If you open such a folder in Windows Explorer (you may need to use its Folder Options screen to enable the setting that shows the hidden and system folders first to see this folder), you should see the list of profiles that you currently have.
 If you have not done anything special to create new profiles yet, you would see just one profile there, with the name xxxxxxxx.default, where xxxxxxxx would be a set of some random characters.

 Now that we know what a profile is and where it is stored, we can consider the possible ways of securing it.
 For example, you can use our encryption software USBCrypt to create a Virtual Encrypted Disk and then create a new Firefox profile on that disk.
 After that, the profile would be available and accessible only after you've entered your USBCrypt password to start the Virtual Encrypted Disk.
 If someone else would get access to your computer, s/he would not be able to use your profile and see what's in it.
 Your cookies, passwords, web browsing history and other data would be safely locked.